MathVerg/WriteUp/FCSC2022/GuessMeToo/Readme.md

 ![mask full of holes](jason-voorhees.jpg)

-Though it may not be obvious, it works exactly like the former one : we XOR every half-mask to create this last mask, so if there are no errors in the last `8` checksum, they should XOR to zero.
+Though it may not be obvious, it works exactly like the former one: we XOR every half-mask to create this last mask, so if there are no errors in the last `8` checksum, they should XOR to zero.
 Okay, so now we know if an error happenened in the half-masks.
 And what if the error happens in the last mask ?
 Well, we don't have to care, it means that there is no error in the first `128` one-bits masks, so the number we built is the secret number.

 I implemented this method in the functions `sample_ec` and `interpret_ec` (EC stands for Error Correction).